-After you configure these settings, reboot the board, and let u-boot run the bootcmd environment to load and run the kernel.
+After you have configured these settings, reboot the board, let u-boot run the bootcmd environment to load kernel and run.

-For the first-time boot, it takes some time to finish and get to the Android UI.
+For the first time boot, it takes some time to finish and get to the Android UI.

-5.4 Boot-up configurations
+5.4 Boot-Up Configurations